 Mesh Peering Open frame details

 The Mesh Peering Open frame is used to open a mesh peering using the procedures defined in 14.3.6 (Mesh peering open) and in 14.5.5 (Mesh peering Management frames for AMPE).
+It is also used for HCCA TXOP negotiation between APs (see 11.26.3 (HCCA TXOP negotiation)).
 The format of the Mesh Peering Open frame Action field is shown in Table 9-510 (Mesh Peering Open frame Action field format).